Ernesto Valverde: Third spell at Athletic

 On 30 June 2022, Valverde returned to Athletic for a third spell, under new president Jon Uriarte.
+On 29 August, following a victory against Cádiz, he became the manager with the most wins in the club's history.

+In his second season, Valverde won Athletic's first major trophy in 40 years after beating Mallorca on penalties to claim the Spanish Cup and qualify for the Europa League, for which a fifth-place finish in the league would also have been sufficient.
+On 23 May 2025, having finished fourth and returned to the Champions League, he extended his contract until June 2026.

 Personal life

 Valverde is a keen photographer, whose work has been published and exhibited.
 His younger brother, Mikel, is a cartoonist.